Ros na Rún: Storylines

 During the 2000s, Tadhg attempts revenge on Micheál by sabotaging his petrol pumps, but the act inadvertently kills Robbie and Seán Brennan and starts a chain of events that leads to Tadhg being forced to temporarily part with his share in the pub.
 The machinations of drug lord Jim O’Dowd destroys the lives of his wife Ríona De Búrca, her brother Donnacha, and his blackmailed associate Daniel McLoughlin.
 Micheál is incarcerated after he assists his cancer-stricken wife Pauline with euthanasia, but is later released with O’Dowd's assistance.
 Following the death of her adopted father, local teenager Mo Gilmartin struggles to accept that Sergeant Úna Ní Riain is her birth mother.
 The mental deterioration of Berni's fiancé Dr. Cathal Hennessy leads to his attempt to kill her in a murder-suicide, but she is rescued when Cathal is thwarted and killed by Evan.
 Tadhg is visited by his illegitimate son Eoin, possessing a vendetta that culminates into Eoin locking Tadhg inside a coffin and setting it ablaze.
 The show pays tribute to the character of series original Séamus Ó Catháin following the passing of actor Diarmuid Mac An Adhastair.

-Following the show's 20th season, Andy returns to the series attempting to extort money by kidnapping Tadhg and Francis's daughter Áine for ransom and nearly strangles his estranged wife Bobbi-Lee to death, but is later acquitted by jury over lack of evidence.
-A major conflict between sisters Katy and Dee Daly begins when Dee discovers that her husband Mack Ó Riain is unwittingly the biological father of Katy’s child, occurring from a one-night stand that happened prior to their marriage.
+Following the show's 20th season, Andy returns to the series attempting to extort money by kidnapping Tadhg and Frances's daughter Áine for ransom and nearly strangles his estranged wife Bobbi-Lee to death, but is later acquitted by jury over lack of evidence.
+A major conflict between sisters Katy and Dee Daly begins when Dee discovers that her husband Mack Ó Riain is unwittingly the biological father of Katy's child, occurring from a one-night stand that happened prior to their marriage.
 Dee takes desperate measures to hide the truth from Mack including becoming pregnant herself and undermining Katy's sanity, with the storyline intended to highlight the effects of gaslighting upon its victims.
-When Mack becomes furious over Dee's deceit, she spites him by abducting their daughter and flees the country for over a year before returning to make amends.
-Burdened with guilt for her responsibility in Francis's accidental death, Mo confesses her complicity to Tadhg and quietly departs Ros na Rún, leaving Mo's husband Colm to cover her absence.
-Despite their age gap, Berni begins a relationship with Evan's former teammate Briain McDonagh that ends over his manipulations and a sexual assault resulting in Berni’s pregnancy and Briain's continued harassment over the parentage of the child, which she divulges to a furious Andy.
-When Briain fails at his attempt to smother Andy in the hospital during a cancer treatment, Andy retaliates by kidnapping Briain and coercing him into recording a false confession for Francis's murder.
+When Mack discovers Dee's deceit, she spites him by abducting their daughter and flees the country for over a year before returning to make amends.
+Burdened with guilt for her responsibility in Frances's accidental death, Mo confesses her complicity to Tadhg and quietly departs Ros na Rún, causing strife with her estranged husband Colm Gallagher upon her return three years later.
+Berni suffers a tumultuous relationship with Briain McDonagh and becomes pregnant with his child after he forces himself upon her; Briain later returns to abduct his daughter and is ultimately killed at gunpoint by corrupt Garda Diana Ní Cheallaigh.
+When a deal by Diana is witnessed by radio reporter Sonia Ní Dhubhghaill, Diana attempts to silence her by pushing her from a roof and frames Mack for the attack, though discreetly assists his legal defense when the two become close.
+Pharmacist Cyril Harkin is disgraced after being revealed as a sexual predator and enters Tigh Thaidhg with a gun; the following skirmish results in the death of Niall Breathnach and trauma amongst the other participants.